damienmarsic/barseqcount/docs/bsq-doc.rst

 Functions
 =========

-Many of the functions used in ``barseqcount`` are also used in other projects and have been iincluded in the `dmbiolib <https://dmbiolib.readthedocs.io/en/latest/dbl-doc.html>`_ package.
+Many of the functions used in ``barseqcount`` are also used in other projects and have been included in the `dmbiolib <https://dmbiolib.readthedocs.io/en/latest/dbl-doc.html>`_ package.

 main()
 ******